New to Aikido? Your questions answered

 A typical class starts with a warm up to stretch out your muscles, do wrist exercises to simulate the kinds of pins we do and to build flexibility for the practice, and then do some basic movement exercises.
 After we practice rolls down the mat, class will start.

-At the end of class we generally do a brief cool-down called kokyu dosa.
+At the end of class we generally do a brief cool-down called kokyu dosa (see photo above)

 You can come and watch a class (we have bench seating along the side of the mat to observe) or you can join us on the mat.
-Just sign a release (ah, the lawyers!) pay a mat fee, and join us on the mat.
-We'll give you assistance in following the bow in rituals, get through the warm up, and then a more senior student will assist you with rolls and help you through the class.
+Just sign a release (ah, the lawyers!), pay a mat fee, and join us on the mat.
+You’ll receive assistance with regard to etiquette and warm ups.
+A more senior student will assist you with rolls and help you through the class.

 The uniform, dogi, or gi, is a loose cotton garment that allows for ease of movement.
-You can start without purchasing one, after you decide whether this is something you wish to pursue, you may decide to buy one.
-The first time you join us, you can wear long sleeve sweats and long, flexible pants (don't wear jeans, they really don't allow much flexibility).
+You can start practicing without purchasing one.
+The first time you join us, wear long sleeve sweats and long, flexible pants (don’t wear jeans, they really don’t allow much flexibility).
+After you decide whether this is something you wish to pursue, you may decide to buy one.

-We bow to each other and the sensei (teacher) as a sign of respect before class, before doing techniques, if the instructor helps you and at various other times.
+We bow to each other and the sensei (teacher) as a sign of respect before class, before doing techniques, when the instructor helps you individually during class and at various other times.
 Since our partners are helping us learn, we show our appreciation by bowing.
 A full seated bow (from a kneeling position) is done at the beginning and end of class, and generally after you work with someone on a specific technique.
-It's tradition.
+It’s tradition.

 While Aikido does have testing, the tests focus more on the ability to perform the various techniques than who can fight better than someone else.
-We don't do sparring in Aikido.
-You can decide you want to test, or just choose to practice with us.
-There is no pressure to test, although you will find you become more focused and aware if you do decide to test.
+We don’t do sparring in Aikido.
+You can decide if you want to test, or just choose to practice with us.
+There is no pressure to test, although you will find you become more focused and aware if you do so.

 The skirt is called a hakama.
-In our dojo, it is worn by men when the reach black belt status (shodan) and by women after they have progressed to level they feel comfortable with Aikido, often when they first test.
+In our dojo, it is worn by men when they reach black belt status (shodan) and by women.
 Why do women wear them earlier?
-Ask the Japanese.
-I've heard that wearing a gi is kind of like wearing pajamas, and that while it is OK for men to face each other in pajamas, it would not be acceptable for unrelated men and women to be in pajamas together.
+It is said that wearing a gi is kind of like wearing pajamas, and that while it is OK for men to face each other in pajamas, it would not be acceptable for unrelated men and women to be in pajamas together.
 Whatever the reason, that is what happens.